goodwi11/Documentation_en/docs/source/promode.rst

 **Cloaking Integration**
 ------------------------

-These settings allow you to integrate cloakers and edit index file extension.
+These settings allow you to integrate cloakers and edit index file extension:

 | 🎭 **Cloaking** - allows you to select a cloaker for integration.